anishch06/Pariksha_Mitra/README.md

-# Student Performance Analysis API
+# Parikshamitra Backend
+Pariksha Mitra is  an educational application designed for Marathi medium students from grades 5th to 10th.

-This is a Node.js and Express-based API to store, retrieve, and analyze student test performance data using MongoDB.
+The code  is a Node.js and Express-based API to store, retrieve, and analyze student test performance data using MongoDB.

 ## Features